misterhat/livelook/README.md

 ## how it works

-soulseek is partially peer-to-peer, but still relies on a central server for chat rooms, messaging, piercing firewalls and finding peers.
+soulseek is largely peer-to-peer, but still relies on a central server for chat rooms, messaging, piercing firewalls and finding peers.

 first we set up a local server to accept peer connections (and port forward with